My practice is a non-judgemental client-led space for brave souls to shine light into the parts of themselves that are calling out for attention.

 My big feelings were met with what felt like rejection.
 The more I wanted him to accept me as I was, the more he moved away.
 Feeling rejected - I had no interest in fulfilling his desires for connection.
 We were both unfulfilled.
 We kept finding ourselves in cycles like this.
 This was not what we thought we signed up for.
 So after months (or was it years?) of breakdowns and pain… we interrupted the cycle.

-We got help.
-We hired coaches who were doing this work.
+We got support.
+We hired coaches & therapists who were doing (and more importantly... living) this work.
 They helped us understand what was happening, why it was happening, and what we needed to learn/do to move through it.
 We learned how to connect with our vulnerability.
 How to speak for our parts so the other could hear.
 The pieces started falling in place.

 We still have our “stuff.”
 But now – we recover quicker.
 We practice taking responsibility for our part of a breakdown.
 WE REPAIR.
 We have deeper intimacy both emotionally & physically!!
-It’s a different kind of love than it was at the beginning… we feel more connected, in-sync and more in love than ever.
+It’s a different kind of love than it was at the beginning.
+It continues to go deeper as we learn how to honor ourselves and each other in this wild ride of partnership.